How to use the Material Separation Photoshop Plugin

 Tips

-During this process, the original layer name is inherited, and the function name is added to the layer name.
-Note: This also applies to group names.
+In this case, the original layer name is inherited and the function name is added to the layer name.
+(The same applies to the group name.)

 Example:

-With the [Cut out in a new group] check box selected, click [Cut Out].
+With the [Create layer in new group] checkbox selected, click [Cut Out].

 A new group will be created and the layer resulting from the cut out will be stored in it.